 It is in this context that the Netherlands Ministry of Foreign Affairs ("the Ministry") designed a special fund, called Voice, with the objective to support the most marginalised and discriminated groups in their efforts to exert influence in accessing productive and social services and political participation.
-Voice forms an integral pillar of the Ministry's overall Dialogue and Dissent policy framework which aims to strengthen the capacity for lobby and advocacy of civil society organisations in low- and lower-middle-income countries to allow for participation in mainstream development processes.
-Voice is executed by a consortium of Oxfam Novib and Hivos which coordinate the programme at national level in the ten Voice focus countries
+Voice forms an integral pillar of the Ministry's overall Dialogue and Dissent policy framework2 which aims to strengthen the capacity for lobby and advocacy of civil society organisations in low- and lower-middle-income countries to allow for participation in mainstream development processes.
+Overall Voice targets five groups, although it depends on the country's contextual analysis which groups will be served in each Voice focus country: